GasparyanG/zao/README.md

 As you can see **Sward** and **Gun** are using methods which is defined in **Weapon**.
 This can be achieved by using `inherits` keyword which will notify compiler that we are dealing with inheritance.

-After method _invokation_ current instance will try to find called method and if it's not found in current class then that method will be searched in _inheritance chain_(classes which is being referenced by their childrens).
+After method _invocation_ current instance will try to find called method and if it's not found in current class then that method will be searched in an _inheritance chain_(classes which is being referenced by their childrens.
+In this case **Weapon** is being referenced by **Sword** and **Gun**).

 **There are two questions left to answer, and after that we are done.**

 > What if child class defines method with the same name as its parent does?

->
-> Well, this is called **overriding** and in this scenario child's method will be prioritized.
+Well, this is called **overriding** and in this scenario child's method will be prioritized.

 ```php
 class A {